wesleyhales/wesleyhales.com.new/wesleyhales/content/old/2017-08-07-Browser-Automation-At-Scale-Part-1.md

 2) ```SE_OPTS=-browser applicationName=sfo1-node```

-* This paramter gives our test script a hook so that it will run on this specific SFO node.
+* This parameter gives our test script a hook so that it will run on this specific SFO node.

 3) ```--name selenium-node-chrome-sfo```